gterai/RidgeR/README.md

 id2PF.txt    id2prof.txt     nnfv.txt   w_opt.txt    w_opt_matX.png     w_opt_matP.png     w_opt_matY.png
 ```

-The w_fin.txt file in the directory contains the optimized regression parameters (coefficients).
+The w_opt.txt file in the directory contains the optimized regression parameters (coefficients). w_opt_matP.png, w_opt_matX.png and w_opt_matY.png are the images of the optimized parameters arranged in three matrices.
 The parameter values tell us which structural features increase/reduce bioactivity.
-For example a value of wI_x_i in the w_fin.txt represents the effect of the i-th base of the RNA sequence in seqX.fa belongs to an internal loop.
+For example a value of wI_x_i in the w_opt.txt represents the effect of the i-th base of the RNA sequence in seqX.fa belongs to an internal loop.
-Please see, the main text for the explanation of parameters.
-The nnfv.txt file contains feature vectors and normalized bioactivity values used to optimize the regression parameters.
-You can extract position-specific features from this file or use it for the analysis with other machine learning algorithms.
+Please see, our article for the explanation of parameters.
+The nnfv.txt file contains the position-specific structural features (feature vecters) and normalized bioactivity values.
+You can use this file to investivate the position-specific features of each RNA seuence or for the analysis with other machine learning algorithms.

 ## Options
 ```